RobertsLab/sams-notebook/drafts/2023-01-13-SRA-Data---Coral-Metagenomics-SRA-BioProject-PRJNA744403-Download-and-QC.md

 Due to the large number of files, along with attempts to keep things semi-organized, please refer to the [directory-tree](#directory-tree-text) first.

-To cut right to the chase, the following four files can be downloaded and then used with `wget` to download all of the desired files.
+To cut right to the chase, the following four files can be downloaded and then used with `wget` to download all of the described FastQ files.

 _P.grandis_ BS-seq raw FastQs